Magnum (MGM) Achieves Market Capitalization of $742.00

 Magnum Coin Trading

 Magnum can be bought or sold on these cryptocurrency exchanges: CoinExchange.
-It is usually not presently possible to purchase alternative cryptocurrencies such as Magnum directly using U.S. dollars.
-Investors seeking to acquire Magnum should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Changelly, Gemini or Coinbase.
-Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Magnum using one of the exchanges listed above.
+It is usually not possible to buy alternative cryptocurrencies such as Magnum directly using U.S. dollars.
+Investors seeking to trade Magnum should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as GDAX, Changelly or Gemini.
+Investors can then use their newly-acquired Bitcoin or Ethereum to buy Magnum using one of the aforementioned exchanges.

 new TradingView.widget( { “width”: 600, “height”: 400, “symbol”: “MGMUSD”, “interval”: “D”, “timezone”: “Etc/UTC”, “theme”: “Light”, “style”: “1”, “locale”: “en”, “toolbar_bg”: “#f1f3f6”, “enable_publishing”: false, “allow_symbol_change”: true, “referral_id”: “2588”} );